 - Aviary (Northeast, Asian Fusion, $$$) – Jacob loved the Japanese eggplant, and my favorite thing on the menu was the silken tofu pictured above.

-- Beast (Northeast, French, $$$$) – The food wasn’t bad, but it wasn’t our favorite experience.
+- Beast (Northeast, French, $$$$) – I’ve heard so many people rave about Beast.
+The food wasn’t bad, but definitely overhyped, and it wasn’t our favorite experience.

 - Davenport (Northeast, Seafood, $$$)